todiane/corri-construction-p3/README.md

 - Based on information provided a calculation is made to determine pay before tax and then pay after tax and NI deductions.

+## Future Updates

+The next update of the app will include the option to choose whether it is their first visit (which will show the instructions) or whether they have used the service before - which will show the instructions behind a button.

+The ability to edit information already added if it is incorrect without having to start again.

+Contractor can input details of other payments that need to be removed from their pay e.g. student loan or pension.

+The program generates an employee number.
+An update of this app would be to link to a Google sheet where the number is saved so that if they returned and entered their name they will be given the same employee number and their past submissions will be listed.

+## Testing

 ## Credits